 Does that make sense?
 Have you guys heard of other ideas?

-#5 Updated by Tom Downes over 4 years ago
+#5 Updated by Tom Downes about 5 years ago

 I'm trying to do something similar.
 I think the issue is that host declarations are not part of the DHCP failover peer scheme and not a problem with OMAPI per se.